abacusmodeling/abacus-develop/docs/quick_start/easy_install.md

 # Easy Installation

 This guide helps you install ABACUS with basic features. **For DeePKS, Libxc support or building with `make`, please refer to [the advanced installation guide](../advanced/install.md).** We recommend building ABACUS with `cmake` to avoid dependency issues.
+We recommend compiling ABACUS(and possibly its requirements) from the source code using the latest compiler for the best performace.
+You can also deploy ABACUS without buiding by [docker](#container-deployment) or [conda](#install-by-conda).

 ## Prerequisites